PagerDuty/backstage-plugin-docs/docs/getting-started/backstage.md

 ### Configure Backend plugin API credentials

-The PagerDuty backend plugin exposes local APIs that query PagerDuty APIs without going through the proxy.
+The PagerDuty backend plugin exposes local APIs that query PagerDuty APIs without going through the Backstage proxy.
 Therefore it requires access to the API Token used in the previous step.

 If you plan to use the backend plugin add the following to your `app-config.yaml` file.